 Campaign Term: Optional, but you can identify individual keywords here.
 This can also be useful for Bing Ads keyword tracking.

 Campaign Content: Optional, but you can use it for different ads being shown for the same keyword.

 Campaign Name*: This is used for identifying the specific campaign you’re running.
-Can be as simple as your AdWords campaign name, or any seasonal promotion you have.
+Can be as simple as your Google Ads campaign name, or any seasonal promotion you have.

 Here’s what your Google Analytics dashboard could look like.
 This is especially useful if you’re trying to keep track of a ton of links.